tomcohen13/AI-Squid-Game/README.md

 ### 1.3 Throwing a Trap

-Unlike movement, a trap can be thrown to *anywhere in the board*, with the exception of the opponents location - again, we want them alive! - and the player's location.
+Unlike movement, a trap can be thrown to *anywhere in the board*, with the exception of the Opponent's location and the Player's location.
 Note that throwing a trap on top of another trap is possible but useless.

 **However,** sadly, we are not on the olympic throwing team, and our aiming abilities deteriorate with distance, such that there is an increasing chance the trap will land on any of its neighboring cells.
 In fact, the chance *p* that it will land precisely on the cell we want is given as: